SamanSoltaniPoor/Tutorial/MongoDB Ubuntu/Install.md

 <br>

-#### Step-02 - Import the public key used by the package management system
+## ( 02 step ) Import the public key used by the package management system
 ```sh
 sudo apt-get install gnupg curl
 ```